Skip to main content

 Response

-Session created (or returned, if an unfinished session with the same workflow_id + vendor_data already exists for the application).
+Session created (or returned, if an unfinished session with the same vendor_data already exists on the workflow's latest published version).
 The response is the serialized session, including the hosted verification url to redirect the user to.

 session_id